anpaz/qstack/Notes.md

+Each layer needs:

+- an instruction set
+- a compiler
+- a backend

+The compiler

+- takes a Circuit or a Kernel.
+- checks the instruction set, if already in the instruction set it just returns the same circuit as a kernel (or the same kernel)
+- otherwise, it checks one by one its known compilers, if the compiler takes the circuit's instruction set it uses the corresponding compiler
+- backends should take a noise_model

+The backend

+Takes a Kernel and evaluates it

+TODO

+- add noise support for pyquil
+- layout and scheduling
+- pauli frame tracking

+###

 Using different layers of abstraction has been a critical pattern in computing.
 It's easy to forget that a computer basically controls a set of transistors and send them signals to turn them or on off.
 Instead, we define an architecture of the machine, and expose intructions to read and write into memory registers and perform some basic binary operations and expose this via an assembly language.
 But not even that, of course, practically nobody tries to write a sorting algorithm in assembly, instead we have higher level languages like C, which in turn can be very complicated and error prone, so we program in Python, and so on...
 It is then the role of the compiler to take a program in a higher level instruction set and compile it into the intructions of a lower level.

 The same principles apply to quantum programs.
 Quantum devices change the state of individual atoms/particles via pulses, however we don't program a quantum computer by specifying the pulses that must be applied, instead, it exposes a small set of instructions representing operations or gates that can be applied to a qubit (an observable representing a two dimensional property of a particle).
 Even more, the instructions that a device can implement depend on the physical implementation of the device itself (ions vs neutral atoms vs semiconductors), so instead of creating programs specific to the device quantum programmers use a standard set of unitaries to program a device, which then need to be decomposed into the actual instructions supported by the device.